qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 GeoJSON specific parameters
 ---------------------------

-GeoJSON has some specific Layer options available.
-These option actually come from GDAL which is responsible for the writing of the file:
+GeoJSON has some specific :guilabel:`Layer Options` available.
+These options actually come from GDAL which is responsible for the writing of the file:

 * :guilabel:`COORDINATE_PRECISION` the maximum number of digits after the